We rely on our knees every single day — often without giving them much thought.

 Rubbing, clicking, or grinding in the kneecap can also occur.

-Physical therapy exercises for runner’s knee can help to address and treat this painful condition, and prevent it from reoccurring.
+Physical therapy can help address and treat this painful condition as well as prevent it from recurring.

 2. Total Knee Replacement

-Sometimes when knee osteoarthritis becomes very severe and does not improve with other treatments, you can benefit from a total knee replacement surgery.
+Sometimes when knee osteoarthritis becomes severe and doesn’t improve with other treatments, you can benefit from a total knee replacement surgery.

-In this procedure, the affected parts of your knee bone and any damaged cartilage are removed, and replaced with prosthesis.
+In this procedure, surgeons remove any affected parts of your knee bone as well as any damaged cartilage.

 The goal of this surgery is to improve range of motion and to reduce pain.

-As part of your recovery, physical therapy exercises for total knee replacement can help to strengthen your muscles and help your post surgery recovery proceed smoothly.
+As part of your recovery, physical therapy can help to strengthen your muscles and help speed up your post surgery recovery process.

 3. Osteoarthritis

-Osteoarthritis occurs when the tissue that cushions our joints breaks down or wears away.
+Osteoarthritis occurs when the cartilage that cushions your joints gradually wears down.

-Without cartilage acting as a cushion, the bones of our joints rub together, causing discomfort or pain.
+Without cartilage acting as a cushion, the bones in your joint can rub together, causing discomfort or pain.

-Osteoarthritis can occur in any joint, and it commonly affects the hands, wrists, knees, hips, and spine.
+Osteoarthritis can occur in any joint, but it most commonly affects the hands, wrists, knees, hips, and spine.

-Physical therapy for osteoarthritis from our team of therapists can help you manage the symptoms of osteoarthritis.
+Physical therapy can help you manage the symptoms of osteoarthritis.

 4. Bone Spurs

-physical therapy treatments for bone spurs can help manage any chronic pain, and prevent the condition from worsening.
+Physical therapy can help manage any chronic pain and prevent the condition from worsening.

-There are other issues that can cause knee pain.
+There are many other conditions that can cause knee pain.

-The MCL and ACL are ligaments that work to stabilize your knees.
+The ACL and MCL are key ligaments that help stabilize your knee.

-Injuries to your ACL or MCL are both common knee injuries, especially if you play rugby or football.
+Injuries to your ACL or MCL are among the most common knee injuries.

-These injuries can occur when the knee is twisted, or there is force applied just above it, such as in a contact sport.
+These injuries can occur when you twist your knee, or experience force just above it, such as in a contact sport.

-If the ACL or MCL is severely torn, it may require surgery to repair it.
+If your ACL or MCL is severely torn, it may require surgery to repair it.

 How To Keep Your Knees Healthy